williamjxj/WGSN/README.md

 1. Dragable, movable in Canvas.
 1. Resizable
 1. Rotating
-1. no CPU issue
+1. no CPU issue, the CPU remains stable and reasonable.
-1. no Memory leak
+1. no Memory leak, the memory remains stable
 1. Multi-images co-exist in Canvas, the screen is clean, separated by layers.
 1. both `drag` and `click` right-side images work
 1. use `jQuery` and `Twitter Bootstrap` latest version